Zprivf/AORC-Downloader/README.md

 # AORC-Downloader
 The AORC Downloader is a Python utility for downloading files and contents from AORC Website

-The AORC Downloader is a Python utility for downloading files and contents from a specified URL.
-It’s particularly useful for retrieving data related to climate or weather.
+The AORC Downloader is a Python utility for downloading precipitation and temprature filesfrom a AORC Website.
+It’s particularly useful for retrieving precipitation and temprature data used by the National Water Model (NWM) for different RFCs.

 Installation
 Make sure you have Python installed on your system.